 Boxer Temperament Overview

-Core temperament traits include:
+Core temperament traits:

 - Loyal and deeply devoted to family